 A typical no-asset Chapter 7 bankruptcy case can be filed and discharged in four to six months.
 However, you must meet income requirements to qualify for a bankruptcy discharge under Chapter 7.
 Some property could also be sold by a Chapter 7 trustee if the property has substantial equity that exceeds the bankruptcy exemptions.

 If you do not meet the income requirements for a Chapter 7 case, you are facing foreclosure or repossession, or you have substantial equity in certain assets, you might want to file under Chapter 13.
 Chapter 13 takes longer to complete, and you must repay some of your debts through a bankruptcy repayment plan.
 However, a Chapter 13 case can help you keep your home and vehicle.
 You can also repay debts that cannot be forgiven in bankruptcy over several years, instead of all at one time.

 Contact a Mentor Bankruptcy Attorney for More Information

 If you are unsure whether to file for bankruptcy relief, we want to help.
 Attorney Heather Moseman carefully reviews your financial situation to determine whether Chapter 7 or Chapter 13 is right for you.
-She discusses the pros and cons of filing bankruptcy and answers your bankruptcy questions during a consultation.
-Get the facts about filing bankruptcy from a trusted source before deciding how to deal with your debt problem.
+She discusses the pros and cons of filing for bankruptcy and answers your bankruptcy questions during a consultation.
+Get the facts about filing for bankruptcy from a trusted source before deciding how to deal with your debt problem.

 Contact our law firm by calling (440) 255-0832 or by completing the contact form on our website to request a consultation with an Ohio bankruptcy attorney.